ベルギー, オランダ

 Travel story

-The scent of cheese, the voice of the guide, the afternoon light
+The scent of cheese, the guide's voice, the afternoon light

-This itinerary is a round trip visiting three cities: Amsterdam, Bruges, and Brussels over five days.
+This itinerary is a circuit visiting the three cities of Amsterdam, Bruges, and Brussels over five days.

 Signature points

-Through a canal cruise on a private boat and visits to the National Museum and Van Gogh Museum, you will enjoy the charm of a city where water and art coexist.
+Through a private boat canal cruise and visits to the National Gallery and the Van Gogh Museum, savor the charm of a city where water and art coexist.

-A day trip to Marken and Zaanse Schans is also included, allowing you to touch upon the culture of traditional windmills and wooden shoes.
+Day trips to Marken and Zaanse Schans are also included, allowing you to experience traditional windmills and wooden shoe culture.

-In the old town, where medieval traces remain strong, small discoveries continue, such as cafes along the canals and craft shops.
+In the old town, where the medieval atmosphere remains strong, small discoveries continue—cafes along the canals and artisan shops.

-Walking around the Grand Place with a guide, the itinerary includes tasting Belgian flavors such as waffles, chocolate, and fries.
+With a guide walking around the Grand Place area, this includes tasting Belgian specialties like waffles, chocolate, and frites.

 Itinerary